airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

     "description": "The time interval at which observations occur over a given time period."

-### type
+### role

 *String* *nullable*.
-Defines the dimension type.
+Defines the dimension role(s).
 For normal dimensions the value is null.
-There are two special dimension types:
+Dimensions can play various roles, such as, for example:

 - **time**.
 Time dimension is a special dimension which designates the period in time in which the data identified by the full series key applies.